-Parkland Ambulance Care is a privately owned ambulance service contracted to the Prince Albert Parkland Health Region as one of three ambulance services operating within the region.
+Parkland Ambulance Care is a privately owned ambulance service contracted to the Saskatchewan Health Authority as one of three ambulance services operating within the region.

 There are several levels of registered paramedics within the service.